Custom Search

 • It's made out of sticks.
 (It IS made out of sticks.)

 Note: Its' is NEVER used.
 I saw a recent comment on a blog where the writer claimed that some English speaking countries used its'.
-He didn't state whether or not this was supposed to represent the pronoun its, but one would have to assume that it was, since it doesn't make sense, in terms of how we use apostrophes, to assume it meant "it is."
+He didn't state whether or not this was supposed to represent the possessive adjective its, but one would have to assume that it was, since it doesn't make sense, in terms of how we use apostrophes, to assume it meant "it is."
 (Nor did he specify which English speaking countries he was referring to, so we could check out this unusual assertion.)
 But using logic, we can see that this must still be false.
-Pronouns never use apostrophes.
+Possessive adjectives never use apostrophes.
 We never write her's or their's.
 (Acutally some of us do, but they're wrong!)
 By this logic, its' is also wrong.
 Additionally, we put the apostrophe after the s only when it's a plural.
 So on another level its' must be wrong because even the worst English speaker knows that "it" is a singular concept.

 He's